 It’s no surprise that the EEOC chose pregnancy and equal pay as a main focus recently.
 These two issues are top on the list of work-related civil rights issues having serious serious impact across the county.

 Employees must be aware of their rights under federal law and employers must be prepared to recognized these rights or face litigation.
-If you think your rights have been violated under any of the laws noted in the new EEOC documents, contact an experienced employment rights attorney right away.
+If you think your rights have been violated under any of the laws noted in the new EEOC documents, contact an experienced pregnancy discrimination attorney right away.